Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Ian turned to query their pilot.
 "Moj?"

 The mjrnhrm’s elytra buzzed sharply.
 "Already pushing luck, we.
-Doing ten lights now, slowing as we close, quarter-lightspeed in the final two AU…fifty minutes."
+Doing ten lights now, slowing as we close, quarter-lightspeed in the final two AU... fifty minutes."

 Ian nodded at him, then keyed the intercom.
 "Dora, love.
 How’s our delivery drone?"

 *"Ready and waiting!"* Dora sing-songed merrily.
 "Just needs warm bodies on board!"

 "You heard the lass," Ian chuckled.
 Even after years of working with her, Dora’s upbeat chirping never failed to keep his own mood bright too.
-"We’ll do our bit, you do your bit, home in time for tea and fuckin’ crumpets….should get that on a shirt, actually."
+"We’ll do our bit, you do your bit, home in time for tea and fuckin’ crumpets... should get that on a shirt, actually."

-"You and your goddamn shirts…" Adam chuckled, clapped him on the shoulder *nearly* hard enough to knock him over, then with a gesture he rounded up his team and headed astern.
+"You and your goddamn shirts..."
+Adam chuckled, clapped him on the shoulder *nearly* hard enough to knock him over, then with a gesture he rounded up his team and headed astern.

 Funny.
 Ian was one of the tiny minority of people who responded fully to the Crude, and since he happened to have a SOR affiliation (and also a Daar affiliation) he had of course taken advantage.
 Who didn’t want perfect health and extended youth?
-He deliberately wasn't pushing himself as insanely hard as the rest though, as much for fear of his long-term health and other complications as maybe wanting to at least *theoretically* pass as a normal bloke…but it was still enough to put several hundred kilos of beef on his now thickening, widening bones.
+He deliberately wasn't pushing himself as insanely hard as the rest though, as much for fear of his long-term health and other complications as maybe wanting to at least *theoretically* pass as a normal bloke... but it was still enough to put several hundred kilos of beef on his now thickening, widening bones.
 The hardest part wasn’t even the training; it was eating enough.

 He was a monster even by modern definitions.
 Fast and athletic too, and he knew how to use it all.
 But these days that wasn’t good enough and he was still glad to have the rest on-board, Bruuk especially.
 It had proven useful being big in a lot of fun ways, but he was still a one-eyed broken vet, and therefore a liability in a real fight.

 They were royally screwed if it came down to him.
-He just…wasn’t fit for task anymore.
+He just... wasn’t fit for task anymore.
 He could wrestle with the Ten’Gewek but either Bruuk or Ferd could fold him up like paper, and the other two were so thoroughly Beef they might have just popped him by accident if they ever tussled.

 His mission in the fight was different now, and that had proven hard to accept.

 Right now his mission was to deliver the combatants safely.
-This was a ship full of Daar’s carefully hand-picked, divided loyalties or no. Their deaths, here at this critical moment would be…
+This was a ship full of Daar’s carefully hand-picked, divided loyalties or no. Their deaths, here at this critical moment would be...

 Well.
 Even *without* the broader ramifications he’d rather go home alive after this anyway, thank you very much.
 So he strapped in to his command chair and watched his crew work.

 *Stray Fortune.* God, what a ride.
 Still felt like he’d only come aboard last week or something, when she’d still had a chain-smoking rickytick captain and a name you’d only manage to choke out through a throat infection and a mouthful of dry cereal.
 Felt like half the time since he’d come aboard she’d been in the yard too, receiving upgrades.
 She was the Clan’s baby really, packed with every ship-mountable gadget Whitecrest had ever thought of or stolen.

 Knowing all that was one thing. *Feeling* it was another.
 They were warping right toward a big, dangerous object, and not slowly either.
-It *felt* to him like their square-nosed, container-laden space truck of a ship ought to be, well…more conspicuous.
+It *felt* to him like their square-nosed, container-laden space truck of a ship ought to be, well... more conspicuous.
 But with a flick of a switch, she became the fuckin’ *Red October.* Latest trials had suggested the best tool for spotting her when she was in full active stealth mode might actually be the Mark One Eyeball, which was as good as it was possible to get short of slapping an optical cloaking field on her.

 Which, yes, they had one of those too.

 By way of diligence and *not* nervous fidgeting, he double checked that they actually were fully stealthed.
 Yup.
 They were.
 All their waste heat was going straight into heat sinks in the cargo containers.
-They were *background* cold, zero-emissions, all but completely transparent to most of the EM spectrum…
+They were *background* cold, zero-emissions, all but completely transparent to most of the EM spectrum...

 As safe as safe got when approaching a fortified target in space, really.
-If it wasn’t enough, they’d never notice their ends, so…no sense in stressing.
+If it wasn’t enough, they’d never notice their ends, so... no sense in stressing.
 There was little for him to do except be alert, thoughtful and ready.
-And…pray, maybe?
+And... pray, maybe?

 Not that he really knew who or what he was praying *to,* or even really putting words to it.
 It was more of a general mental broadcast to the universe that he’d like it if this all worked out well, please.